seasketch/geoprocessing/README.md

 ## Debugging

-When writing tests for your functions, you can use the VSCode debugger to set breakpoints and step through them.
-Just add a breakpoint or a `debugger` call in one of your unit tests, then click the `Debug` menu in the left toolbar and select "Debug Tests".
+The geoprocessing library and example-project both provide debug launchers for their test suite, just as the project template does.
+With the geoprocessing repo checked out and open in VSCode, just add a breakpoint or a `debugger` call in one of the core tests, click the `Debug` menu in the left toolbar (picture of a bug) and select the appropriate package.
+The debugger should break at the appropriate place.

 ## Storybook components